-Information Systems Management (ISM) is the application of information technology to support the major functions and activities of either a private sector business or public sector institution.
+Technology and Information Management (TIM) is the application of information technology to support the major functions and activities of either a private sector business or public sector institution.
 In the past, organizations recognized the importance of managing resources such as labor, capital, and raw materials.
 Today, it is widely accepted that managing the information resource is very often equally important.
-ISM supports the process of collection, manipulation, storage, distribution and utilization of an organization's information resources.
+TIM supports the process of collection, manipulation, storage, distribution and utilization of an organization's information resources.

 The TIM undergraduate major is a multi-disciplinary major that focuses on the fusion of information systems, technology, and business management for two purposes: the use of information systems to solve business problems and the management of technology, which includes new product development and enterprise management.
 The TIM undergraduate major was previously named Information Systems Management (ISM).

 The vast majority of information systems are developed for and used by people in functional areas (e.g., manufacturing, human resources, accounting, finance and marketing).
-To develop information systems that address the needs of the organization, ISM professionals must possess a solid mix of business and technical knowledge.
+To develop information systems that address the needs of the organization, TIM professionals must possess a solid mix of business and technical knowledge.
 They must understand organizational structures, objectives, operations (including processes and the flows of data between processes) and the financial implications related to these factors.
-Only by understanding these factors can an ISM professional communicate effectively with users and then design systems that support their needs.
+Only by understanding these factors can a TIM professional communicate effectively with users and then design systems that support their needs.

-ISM managers and professionals must stay up-to-date with evolving information technologies and have a solid foundation of technical skills to select appropriate technologies and to implement computer-based information systems.
-Thus, ISM people must be well versed in topics such as systems development tools and techniques, information architecture, network configurations, databases, and systems integration.
+TIM managers and professionals must stay up-to-date with evolving information technologies and have a solid foundation of technical skills to select appropriate technologies and to implement computer-based information systems.
+Thus, TIM people must be well versed in topics such as systems development tools and techniques, information architecture, network configurations, databases, and systems integration.